Ujjwal5705/Stock-Prediction-Portal/README.md

 Classification is a type of Supervised learning in which main focus is to predict a label or category based on input data but it has nothing to do with Stock price prediction so it's of no use for our project.

 ## Regression
-Regression is a type of machine learning in which the ultimate goal is to predict continuous numerical value.
+Regression is a type of machine learning in which the ultimate goal is to predict continuous numerical values.